Top 11 cybersecurity frameworks in 2024

 The Service Organization Control (SOC) framework is an auditing standard used by third-party auditors to assess the security, availability, processing integrity, confidentiality, and privacy of a company’s systems and services.
 SOC2 is one of the most prevalent standards in this framework, specifically designed for cloud service providers.

-Organizations must also provide evidence of the effectiveness of their controls, such as audit logs or penetration test results, helping to ensure that their security measures are functioning correctly and can protect their data from cyber threats.
+Organizations must also provide evidence of the effectiveness of their controls, such as audit logs or penetration test results, helping to ensure that their cybersecurity measures are functioning correctly and can protect their data from cyberthreats.

 5. PCI-DSS